CodeScop/Oge-Mai-Field-Guide/traveldirections.md

-LAST UPDATED 9 SEPT 2020
+LAST UPDATED 15 DEC 2020

 So!
 The game has just updated with the Expedition bonus sections.
 And lovely as they are, it's changed the game from a more-or-less predetermined Main Quest track to a multiple pathway system.